The publisher’s way to go from surviving to thriving.

 3. The fraudulent traffic works against publishers.
 The same research from ISBA showed that even when we explore money distribution between top British advertisers and publishers, 20% of it is unattributable costs.
 The fraud in digital ads is a big and well-known topic.
 At the peak, it reached up to 70% of the digital ad money.
 Now, the market has overcome such crazy numbers.
 However, digital ad fraud is still in the top-3 for illicit money, together with the weapon and drugs market.
 For certain, it’s much easier to eliminate fraud inside your ‘a walled garden’ within Google or Facebook user services.
 You can control each impression in every step.
 But it’s a critical issue for the market with thousands of participants where publishers work.

 5. The information about the identified user is the key to ad performance.
 And even better, if you know the audience well, you can serve more precise ads and have more value with every impression for an advertiser.
 The GDPR has been oriented to return the control to the user and avoid duopoly domination in the personal data area.
-Instead of this, we have an even bigger domination as a result of GDPR due to the legal limitations related to the sharing of 3rd party data.
+Instead of this, we have an even bigger domination as a result of GDPR due to the legal limitations related to the sharing of third-party data.
 Meanwhile, the personal data for ads inside Youtube/Google search/Instagram/FB is not related to these limitations, simply because there is no sharing data externally.
 These processes are internal within the Google or Facebook systems.
 The positive change for personal data sharing secureness intended by the GDPR is tremendous.
 Along with that, companies without their own huge personal databases (eg. news websites or apps) will have less ability to compete effectively for advertisers than ever before.

 6. The effectiveness of ads delivered is a crucial part.
 The growth of programmatic ads is even higher than the whole digital ads market growth.
 The better you relate an effective audience to your product, the better conversion rate for ads you can accomplish.
 As a result, the value for such an impression with the defined audience is much higher.
 With better trained AI/ML models and more unified input data about users you can offer the more relevant audience to dvertisers.
 Everybody knows how active Google, Facebook, and Amazon are in the AI area.
 The growth of the ads' effectiveness is priceless.
 At the same time, the digital ads ecosystem outside the giants is completely unstructured, without unified user IDs and unified databases.

 Just to summarise, the competition for advertising money is completely dominated by two companies.
 The duopoly captures 80% of ad market growth.
 They’re not running out of their inventory.
 They will simply move to the point where 2 or 3 companies will completely control what to sell to buyers.
 While media-buying giants also function as content platforms, those companies direct clients' campaign budget, creating a conflict of interest.
 The GDPR with good intentions, created an ability for the duopoly to increase domination even more than before.
-At the end of the day, websites and apps will survive via free subscriptions while decreasing their chance for competition with paid services from Google & Facebook.
+At the end of the day, websites and apps will survive via paid subscriptions while decreasing their chance for competition with free services from Google & Facebook.
 Individuals in this scenario will pay twice.
 One time for products they buy containing the prices for ads served to them via duopoly platforms and the second time by paying for a subscription to use their favorite websites, apps, and games.

 To put an Individual in the center is the solution.